Florida's population has skyrocketed. That could make Hurricane Ian more destructive

 No state in the eastern U.S. has grown faster in recent years than Florida, which has added nearly 3 million residents since 2010.

-Tampa, Fort Myers and Sarasota – all among the state's fastest growing metropolitan areas – are within the range of predicted paths, according to the National Hurricane Center.
+Tampa, Fort Myers and Sarasota – all among the state's fastest growing metropolitan areas – are within the range of predicted paths, the NHC said.
+Ian may bring a "life threatening storm surge, catastrophic winds and flooding in the Florida peninsula," the hurricane center said in it's 5 a.m.
+ET update.

 More people — and more buildings to house them, often in coastal areas — mean that a major hurricane could become more costly and destructive.